JohannesGaessler/stable-diffusion-tools/emphasis/README.md

 The value of chi2/NDF is close to 1 which indicates that the assumptions that went into the analysis are valid.

+The CLI functionality of [hlky's webui script](https://github.com/hlky/stable-diffusion-webui) was used for generating the data.

 ### Exclamation Marks
 This test uses the same methodology as the one for square brackets except that exclamation marks are appended instead: "Flowers, red, blue", "Flowers, red!, blue", "Flowers, red!!, blue", and so on.